-Recent advances in vehicle radar technology are about to create a step change in capabilities that will greatly strengthen a radar-centric approach to advanced driver-assistance systems (ADAS).
+Recent advances in vehicle radar technology are about to create a step change in capabilities that will provide the broadest possible operating performance for advanced driver-assistance systems (ADAS).

 There are two primary ways to improve ADAS perception.
 We can either improve the way the system interprets data coming from the sensors by using machine learning, or we can improve the quality and accuracy of the actual data coming from the sensors.
 Combining these approaches has a multiplier effect, creating a robust environmental model that vehicles can use to make intelligent driving decisions.